webfp/tor-browser-selenium/README.md

 ### Use old Tor Browser Bundles

-You can use the driver with old TBB versions by passing the paths for Tor Browser binary and profile (instead of the TBB folder).
+If you want to use old TBB versions (<=V4.X) initialize TorBrowserDriver with the paths for Tor Browser binary and profile (instead of the TBB folder).
 This is due to changes in the TBB directory structure; old versions have different directory structure than the current one.

 In this example we used Tor Browser Bundle 3.5.